Kin home insurance review

 - Home inspection possible.
 Homes over 50 years old may need an inspection before getting coverage.

 - Limited service area.
-Kin only protects homes in four states but has plans to expand.
+Kin only protects homes in five states but has plans to expand.

 - No online claims.
 Customers don’t have the convenience of filing online claims.